lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 Further, if Amazon has an algorithmic incentive to advertise KU books to current and potential KU subscribers, that may also be another factor that gives Kindle Unlimited books an advantage.

+## What are the odds?

+So, if you're a non-KU book, you'll be competing with both KU books *and* the $0 not-on-KU books.
+Combine this with the fact that many non-KU e-books can also be freely accessed via local libraries.
+The race between KU and non-KU is really starting to tighten.

+But let's look more at that.
+Suppose you are a brave, non-KU e-book.
+What factors besides price (such as genre) will give you better odds of becoming a best seller?